metacpan/metacpan-cpan-extracted/distros/P/Password-OWASP/README.md

 following:

 - Don't limit password length or characters
-- Hash the password before you crypt them
+- Hash the password before you crypt them (deprecated)
 - Use either Argon2, PBKDF2, Scrypt or Bcrypt

 This module currently supports Argon2, Scrypt and Bcrypt.
 All implementations hash the password first with SHA-512.
 SHA-256 and SHA-1 are also supported.
 This allows for storing password which are longer that 72 characters.
+OWASP now recommends against this.
+This module will move away from prehashing.
+In order to allow for a transition the default will stay, but emit a deprecation warning.
+You can now set `none` as a hashing option.
+This will become the new default.

 The check\_password method allows for weaker schemes as the module also allows for inplace updates on these passwords.
 Please note that clear text passwords